 Idle mixture needles control the air/fuel mixture at idle.
-The amount of air fuel mixture used at idle is controlled by engine vacuum.
-So when tuning the idle mixture, you are actually tuning for best manifold vacuum.
+The amount of air/fuel mixture used at idle is controlled by engine vacuum.
+When tuning the idle mixture, you are actually tuning the best manifold vacuum.
 Idle mixture needles are found on the metering blocks.
-Your carburetor will have four idle mixture needles, one for each venturi, this is known as four corner idle.
-If you change one idle mixture needle, you are required to change the other idle mixture needles the same amount.
+Your carburetor will have two idle mixture needles on one metering block.
+If you change one idle mixture needle, you are required to change the other idle mixture needle the same amount.
 Here are the proper steps for setting the idle mixture needles.

-- Attach the vacuum gauge to the manifold vacuum port usually at the rear of the carburetor and on the throttle body. - 2.
-Adjust each idle mixture screw the same amount to achieve the highest possible vacuum reading without increasing the idle speed screw. - Now that the idle mixture is set, it may be necessary to go back and reset the Figure 11 idle speed screw.
-Continue back and forth between the tuning of the idle mixture needles and idle speed screws until little change is noticed in manifold vacuum and idle speed is correct.
+- 1. Attach the vacuum gauge to the manifold vacuum port usually at the rear of the carburetor and on the throttle body. - Adjust each idle mixture screw the same amount to achieve the highest possible vacuum reading without increasing the idle speed screw. - 3.
+Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the idle speed screw.
+Continue back and forth between the tuning of the idle mixture needles and the idle speed screws until little change is noticed in the manifold vacuum and the idle speed is correct.